 Some tasks that have to be done each day can be kept up-to-date and moving forward with no more than 15 minutes a day.

 Remember all those “other things” on my to-do list.
-Some of them are daily things (social media, blog updates, etc.) There are also bigger projects like writing books.
+Some of them are daily things (email, blog updates, etc.) There are also bigger projects like writing books.
 All of those things can be managed with only 15 minutes a day.

 It’s amazing how much you can accomplish on even the biggest project in just 15 minutes a day.
 But it’s also a great way to limit the time you spend on things that eat up time like a hungry lion!